-The first section of this handbook discusses our collective values and philosophy.
+The Student Handbook discusses our collective values and philosophy.
 It describes the College's expectations and your obligations as members of the community.
 Please review the Honor Code, expectations for academic integrity, and the Code of Social Conduct, and make a commitment to integrity and personal responsibility.
 The health and vitality of our learning community rests on the honor system.